awsdocs/amazon-dynamodb-developer-guide/doc_source/WorkingWithTables.Basics.md

         ReadCapacityUnits=10,WriteCapacityUnits=5
 ```

-The `CreateTable` operation returns metadata for the table, as shown following:
+The `CreateTable` operation returns metadata for the table, as shown following\.

 ```
 {